athena-framework/website/docs/components/event_dispatcher.md

-As mentiond in the [architecture](README.md) section, Athena is an event based framework utilizing the [Event Dispatcher][Athena::EventDispatcher] component.
+As mentioned in the [architecture](README.md) section, Athena is an event based framework utilizing the [Event Dispatcher][Athena::EventDispatcher] component.

 ## Basic Usage